 These land-use changes, combined with invasive predators, have taken a heavy toll on Australia's wildlife.

 In the last 200 years, Australia has a higher record of extinction of mammal species than anywhere else in the world.
-A full 30 species have gone extinct since European settlement — 10 percent of all terrestrial mammals in Australia — and a further 21 percent are currently threatened.
+A full 30 species have gone extinct since European settlement—10% of all terrestrial mammals in Australia—and a further 21% are currently threatened.
 (For comparison, only one native land mammal, the sea mink, went extinct in continental North America after Europeans arrived.)

 Indigenous fire management is critical for ecosystem health.
 That’s why TNC is working with Traditional Owners to restore fire management across vast areas of northern Australia.

 Australia’s northern grasslands are the largest intact tropical savanna ecosystem on Earth.
 A biodiversity hotspot, they are home to more than half of Australia’s bird species and around one-third of its mammal species.